ccber-restoration/ncos-bird-surveys/data/Matt_Vinh/README.md

 ---

 This branch contains all of the data files I have created from raw Cheadle Center bird survey data.
-Timespan from 2017-09 to 2025-08.
+Timespan: 2017-09-01 to 2025-08-31.
 All files are available in .csv and .rds format.

 ---